carpentries/sandpaper-docs/episodes/deployment.md

 On GitHub, we store generated content in two orphan branches called `md-outputs` and `gh-pages` for the generated markdown and html, respectively.
-We use [GitHub Actions Workflows][gh-workflow] to build, validate, and deploy our lessons on GitHub pages.
+We use [GitHub Actions Workflows][gh-workflows] to build, validate, and deploy our lessons on GitHub pages.
 If you use pure markdown lessons, you should notice no significant changes to your workflow.